-Philippine minister 'clarifies' Duterte comments, says trade ties with U.S. to stay
+Duterte didn't really mean 'separation' from U.S., Philippine officials say

 "And, of course, we expect the Philippines to do the same."

-U.S. Defense Secretary Ash Carter said Washington intended to keep its alliance commitments to the Philippines.
+U.S. Defense Secretary Ash Carter said Washington intended to keep to its alliance commitments to the Philippines.

-"Obviously any relationship is one of mutuality and we will continue to discuss that with our Philippine counterparts," he told reporters before landing in Turkey.
-"That’s not new today, but that’s our alliance relationship with the Philippines."
+"Obviously any relationship is one of mutuality and we will continue to discuss that with our Philippine counterparts," he told reporters on a flight to Turkey.

-Marie Banaag, assistant secretary at the Philippine presidential communications office, urged the public to wait for guidelines before interpreting Duterte's announcement.
+Chinese Foreign Ministry spokeswoman Hua Chunying, asked in Beijing about Duterte's comments, said countries should not resort to win-lose mentalities.

-"There is no rush for us to interpret the speech of the president as we have to wait for guidelines that would be coming from him, from the Department of Foreign Affairs, as soon as they come back," she said.
+"We should not have Cold War thinking, it's either you or me, you win I lose, that kind of zero-sum game," she told a regular press briefing.

-"Maybe I will also go to Russia to talk to (President Vladimir) Putin and tell him that there are three of us against the world - China, Philippines and Russia," he said.
-"It's the only way."
+China claims most of the waters through which about $5 trillion in ship-borne trade passes every year, and in 2012 it seized the disputed Scarborough Shoal and denied Philippine fishermen access to its fishing grounds.

-Philippine Budget Minister Benjamin Diokno said the Philippines' warming ties with China did not mean that its relationships with other countries would cool.
+In a statement issued by China's Xinhua news agency, China and the Philippines said it was important to address differences in the South China Sea "without resorting to the threat or use of force".

-(Reporting by Neil Jerome Morales in Manila and Phil Stewart in Ankara; Writing by Nick Macfie)
+(Reporting by Neil Jerome Morales in Manila, Phil Stewart in Ankara, and Michael Martina in Beijing; Writing by Nick Macfie)